photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] You try to index a shared drive on a remote server, but the server is offline
 - [ ] The indexer has crashed because you didn't configure at least 4 GB of swap
 - [ ] Somebody has deleted files without telling you
-- [ ] You are connected to the wrong server or CDN, or a DNS record has not been updated yet.
+- [ ] You are connected to the wrong server or CDN, or a DNS record has not been updated yet

 #### Broken Thumbnails ####